ArmanYeghiazaryan/openSeaMonitorSelenium/readme.md

 It will launch a selenium browser and monitor your collection.

-it's not adviced to use this script, as selenium monitors are great for alpha testing, however not fast enough to get reliable results.
+It's not adviced to use this script, as selenium monitors are great for alpha testing, however not fast enough to get reliable results.
 See it as inspiration.

 Enjoy!